 The first step towards becoming a successful bettor is taking your emotions out of the equation.

 The first step toward becoming a successful bettor is taking your emotions out of the equation.
-Forget all about the posters you had on your wall growing up, or the jersey you wore on your first day of junior high.
+Forget about the posters you had on your wall growing up, or the jersey you wore on your first day of junior high.
 Betting is serious business and it requires you to use your head, not your heart.

 Know Your History

-Before laying down your hard-earned cash, take a moment to look at how teams have fared in head-to-head match-ups in the past.
+Before laying down your hard-earned cash, take a moment to look at how teams have fared in head-to-head matchups in the past.
 LandofBasketball.com has a terrific interactive chart that tracks the all-time head-to-head records of every team in the league.
 It’s especially helpful when looking at veteran teams that have kept the same core intact for many seasons.

 If you would like to view more recent results, you can also check out ESPN’s team comparisons for the current season here.
 These detailed pages provide standings, head-to-head matchups, stats leaders, offensive stats, and defensive analytics.
 To paraphrase George Santayana, “those who cannot learn from history are doomed to lose a fistful of cash.”

 But be careful about looking back too far.
 Rosters change every year, sometimes significantly.
 How the Cavaliers performed in 2013-14 has little bearing on how they’ll do this year.
 In fact, it had little bearing on how they performed in 2014-15 because a certain LeBron James returned to Cleveland that offseason.

 Pay Attention to Grudge Matches

 NBA players are only human, and they take getting traded very personally.
 Just look at the case of DeMarcus Cousins, who showed his displeasure towards the Kings by going off for 41 points, 23 rebounds and six assists in his first trip back to Sacramento.
-Or how about Brook Lopez’s first game against the Brooklyn Nets with a season-high of 34 points and ten rebounds.
+Or how about Brook Lopez’s first game against the Brooklyn Nets, which brought a season-high 34 points and ten rebounds.